esraa-saleh/Data-informed-Coronavirus-Articles-for-Public-Health/README.md

   4) A brief 1-2 sentences description of the subject matter covered in the article.

   The table is in HTML.
 Note that you don't need to code to contribute! (although that would be nice).
   You may simply write up the items above in a pull request in plain text.
+You could also open an issue and request the addition of an article.

 ## Article Compilation